DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `@@||` + `$~document`: Not easily obvious.
 Could possibly make sure to not turn off adblockers while on that domain, while preventing blockage of on-site elements.
 * `@@||` + `$genericblock`: Prevents all non-domain-specific blocking entries from working on a website.
 * `$rewrite=abp-resource:`: Similar to `$redirect`, but with a rather different selection of neutered files.
 Possible options are listed on [this help page](https://help.eyeo.com/adblockplus/how-to-write-filters#rewrite).
-* `$webrtc`: Prevents such resources from being downloaded through the titular JavaScript API.

 ### AdGuard only:
 #### Hiding